Reserve Strategy for Nonprofits and associations

 Your nonprofit reserve strategy defines how your organization’s total reserves are categorized and how each pool should be invested.
 Investment reporting tracks whether each reserve pool is performing in line with its policy guidelines and benchmarks.
 When these three elements are coordinated, your finance committee has a complete picture of how your reserves are structured, managed, and performing.

-Looking to improve your reserve strategy?
+Looking to update your reserve strategy?